gannonbarnett/dns/README.md

 Decisions:
  - Pre-allocate space for every query ID..
 Given max DNS message size of 512 bytes, this theoretically could be 65536 * 512 bytes = 32MB of RAM...
 That's a lot.
-But we clean up the memory after requests.
+But we clean up the memory after requests?